 Michael Beckley, CTO and Co-Founder of Appian, comments that cloud providers continually introduce new capabilities to their users.
 “Vendors such as Google and AWS continue to strip the complexities out of operationalizing artificial intelligence (AI) by using low-code techniques.

 IaaS users can gain AI-enabled document processing, advanced security and monitoring capabilities using bots, digital assistants, and machine learning frameworks.

 Meet the Demand

 Momentum is behind virtualized infrastructure, cloud computing, and allowing employees to work from any location.
-However, businesses need your help to continue their transition to IaaS from on-premises infrastructure and to build a secure, reliable cloud computing environment that meets their needs.
+However, businesses need your help to transition to IaaS from on-premises infrastructure and build a secure, reliable cloud computing environment that meets their needs.